-Color plays an integral role in reaching your consumer, driving engagement and boosting SALES.
+Color in branding plays an integral role in reaching your consumer, driving engagement and boosting SALES.

 Color, though one of the most obvious elements of your brand’s identity and packaging, is often one of the most overlooked, underleveraged and misunderstood.
 Below, I discuss how color can impact your branding and marketing efforts along with the three reasons to leverage color in your alcohol packaging.

 3 Reasons to Leverage Color in Your Alcohol Packaging

 - Color Communicates Your Product’s Key Attributes

 Since color plays such a large role in a consumer’s decision to purchase a product, it’s obviously important to consider color in your package design.
 It can communicate flavor, product style, quality level and support cultural relevancy.